srikanthkakumanu/do-java/app/src/main/java/concurrency/README.md

 <H4><B>2.6 CyclicBarrier</B></H4>

+- A CyclicBarrier is used when n a set of **two or more threads must wait at a predetermined execution point until all threads in the set have reached that point**.
+  - **_numThreads_** specifies the number of threads that must reach the barrier before execution continues.
-- A CyclicBarrier is a synchronizer that allows a set of threads to wait for each other to reach a common execution point.
+- A CyclicBarrier is a synchronizer that allows a set of threads to **wait for each other to reach a common execution point**.
 - <B>That execution point is called barrier.
 That barrier is called cyclic because it can be re-used after the waiting threads are released.</B>
-- A CyclicBarrier is a reusable construct where a group of threads waits together until all of the threads arrive at a common point.
+- A CyclicBarrier is a reusable construct where a group of threads waits together until all the threads arrive at a common point.
 - A CyclicBarrier maintains a count of threads.
 - When the barrier trips in CyclicBarrier, the count resets to its original value.